mac-comp240-master/activities_2-asm/1-assembly-basics/README.md

 Note that `%rax` and other variables beginning with `%r` in x86-64 assembly refer to the registers on the machine.
 We will see details of each of these later.

-Relate this small section of assembly code to the code for the swap() function in the original C code file.
-In your text file, match parts of the C code to the instructions in assembly.
+As a way to understand the code, you will add comments to a copy of `swap.s`.
+You should **do this by making a duplicate** of the `swap.s` file called `commented_swap.s`, copying the contents of `swap.s` into it, and editing that file.
+(You should use a copy so you don’t overwrite your work when using make.)
+Examine each line carefully and write comments to indicate what each line is doing.
+Concentrate on the consecutive move instructions, which are the ‘body’ of the code.
+You can refer to an example in your book in section 3.4.3, including the blue box about C pointers.

+Be sure you have a reference and are familiar with what the names of the registers are in 64-bit assembly code (as produced by our compiler, gcc).
+These are listed in Figure 3.2 of your textbook and are given in the slides for class.
+Figure 3.2 of your textbook also has a simpler example called exchange, will likely be helpful if you are confused about how this code works.

+### Commenting Assembly Code

+For the linux GNU assembler, comments in the assembly code can be written like old-style C comments like this:

+    /* a comment */

 ### Parameters Go Into Registers

 The parameters to a function such as swap automatically get placed in particular registers.
 By convention, register %rdi holds the first parameter, and register %rsi holds the second parameter.
 We'll learn the conventions for more parameters later.

-## More complicated example (just to pique your interest for now)

-The assembly code for `sum.s` corresponds to `sum.c`.
-Look at the section of the `sum.s` file after the label:

-    sumstore:

-Note how in this assembly code file, you can find each function and compare it to the function with the same name in `sum.c`.

-## VS Code Users

-There is an extension in the marketplace for viewing assembly files.
-Got to the marketplace by choosing it along the left side (below the bug icon), and search for **assembly**.
-Then pick the popular one for x86 and x86_64.
+In this case, `%rdi` has xp, a pointer, which means it is an **address in memory**. `%rsi` has yp, also a pointer, thus holds a memory address.

+## Try `int` Values

+Now copy `swap.c` to a new file, `swap_int.c`.
+Edit the code to change ‘long’ to ‘int’.
+Add `swap_int.s` to the `files:` line of the Makefile and you should be able to make it.

+Look at the difference between `swap.s` and `swap_int.s`.
+Make sure that you understand and can explain these differences (talk it over with your table in class).

 ## Makefile: What's Going On?